-Secondary School and Special School Learning Space Set Up Costs
+Special School Learning Space Set Up Costs

-3.3 A contribution of £6,000 towards the setup costs of each new learning space will be made from the Growth Fund.
-The number of learning spaces funded will be determined by the schools AEO.
+3.4 A contribution of £8,000 towards the setup costs of each new learning space will be made from the Growth Fund.
+The number of learning spaces funded will be determined by the school's Assistant Director (Education).

-New School Set Up Funding
+4. Strand 3 - New School Set Up Funding